 But with ticket prices rising almost 90% in the last five years, some festivals can add up to be as expensive as a small holiday.
 Whether you’ve secured your ticket and are looking to make it a cheap weekend, or simply want to make the best of festival season without parting with too much cash, these following five tips should help.

-You might not have thought it, but small local festivals can be a great cheap alternative to events like Glastonbury or Reading & Leeds, and are a great way to discover new and up-and-coming bands.
+You might not have thought it, but small local festivals can be a great cheap alternative to events like Glastonbury or Reading & Leeds, and are a great way to discover new and up-and-coming bands playing instruments with keyboards that make the music sound amazing.
 Plus, a lot of big and established names will often hit the smaller festivals as well, so take a look at who’s playing where and see if you can catch them at a sunny festival near you.

 You can choose to get a weekend ticket or just go for one day, and you’ll have none of the downsides like going without a shower or living off noodles.
 Check out Liverpool’s Sound City and Fury festivals; Manchester’s Dot To Dot; Huntingdon’s Secret Garden Party or Suffolk’s Latitude festival.